Are you considering terracotta clay tiles for your next flooring project?

 how to know if terracotta floor tiles are good

 In a nutshell, terracotta tile is clay tile.
 People give it fancy words and descriptions, but it’s really simple.
 Clay is dug from areas of the world and mixed with water (& maybe other ingredients).
-Then, it’s either formed by hand or machine to look like tile.
-It’s most often kiln-fired (best quality) or sun-baked.
-Voila… terracotta tile.
+Then, it’s either formed by hand or machine to look like tile, depending on the desired shape.
+It’s most often kiln-fired (best quality) or sun-baked—voila… terracotta clay tile.

 That said, there are different types & qualities of terracotta clay tiles.
-Geography, or the clay source, has one of the biggest impacts on the quality and durability of terracotta as floor tile.
+Geography, or the clay source, has one of the most significant impacts on the quality and durability of terracotta as floor tile.

 Because we specialize in the most durable terracotta, I’ll explain this with my expert knowledge of Mexican Saltillo tile.

-Saltillo tile is handmade terracotta floor tile whose clay comes from only 1 area in the world – the riverbeds of Saltillo, Coahuila, Mexico.
+Saltillo tile is handmade terracotta floor tile whose clay comes from only one area in the world—the riverbeds of Saltillo, Coahuila, Mexico.
 Why is this important?
-Saltillo tile flooring is one of the most durable terracotta floors available.
-The clay matters.
-Also, the kiln firing process matters.
-Kiln-fired and sun-baked tiles are significantly more durable as an indoor or outdoor flooring choice.
+Saltillo tile flooring is one of the most durable terracotta floors available, as the clay is fired at high temperatures for unmatched strength and durability.
+The kiln firing process is crucial in creating long-lasting indoor or outdoor flooring.

-Additionally, there is a generations-old process for hand-producing these tiles with some modern improvements related to sealer technologies that make Saltillo tile a low-maintenance, affordable flooring option.
+Additionally, a generations-old process for hand-producing these tiles, combined with some modern improvements related to sealer technologies, makes Saltillo tile a low-maintenance, affordable flooring option.

 Here are a few examples of Saltillo tile flooring in various colors.